ries-lab/Accent/guide/guide-mm2.md

 ## Processing

 The processing can be run in parallel to the acquisition or separately.
 It does not require any parameters but the folder where the images have been saved and the roi.
 The roi.roi file created at the start of an acquisition is automatically loaded.
-However, if the file was lost, users can set the roi manually.
+However, if the file was lost, users can set the roi X and Yd manually.
 The processor produces multiple files:

 - Average and variance images for all processed exposures.
 - The maps for the gain, baseline, dark current per second, the square read-noise, the square thermal noise per second and the coefficient of determination for the gain, average and variance fits.